mmbdtp/mmbdtp.github.io/modules/UNIX/_posts/2000-01-08-thursday-session-1.md

 - Challenge: Find all the genes with a sequence length greater than 2000 nucleotides in gene_annotations.csv file.
 Output the full sequences of these genes to a file called long_genes.fa

 ### Acknowledgements
-This training course was adapted from the Carpentries Introduction to Conda for (Data) Scientists Course.
+This training course was adapted from material develop by Andrea Telatin and Lisa Marchioretto.